Poobah | Jim Gustafson | Interview

 What are your future plans?

-My future plans are pretty much what I always do, play guitar, write songs, record them, and play live shows, everywhere I can get to.
+My future plans are pretty much what I always do: play guitar, write songs, record them, and play live shows wherever I can get to.
 I want to continue as long as people seem to be interested in my songs.
-Now that I have a home studio, I intend on spending lots of time recording.
-I am pleased that I am pretty lucky to have fans that buy the Poobah albums, so I feel blessed.
+Now that I have a home studio, I intend to spend lots of time recording.
+I am pleased that I am pretty lucky to have fans who buy the Poobah albums, so I feel blessed.
 My plans are to get to many parts of the world to rock out.
 There are so many places I have yet to see.
-I have so much Poobah material to pick from, after making so many albums.
-Undrground is an album I am very proud of.
+I have so much Poobah material to pick from after making so many albums.
+‘Underground’ is an album I am very proud of.
 I also used a lot of different backup musicians on that CD.
-Many times I used different recording engineers, also, giving the songs a different feel, as most of them have many styles of miking, etc. I don’t want Poobah to have that “all songs sound the same” that many bands give you.
+Many times, I used different recording engineers as well, giving the songs a different feel, as most of them have many styles of miking, etc. I don’t want Poobah to have that “all songs sound the same” vibe that many bands give you.

 Thank you for taking your time.
 Last word is yours.